 The ’16 Batmobile is another popular pick among high-level players.
 The ‘16 Batmobile battle-car was introduced to the game on March 8, 2016.
 It’s the longest car in the game and features a plank hitbox.
 This car has been favored by many high-level players because its angular design allows the car to pull off powerful precision shots and the long flat frame can be an effective tool for dribbling and shooting while in the air.

-Unfortunately, the ‘16 Batmobile is no longer available for purchase.
-So unless you have an account that already bought that pack, you can’t get this battle-car—at least not at the time of writing.
-Luckily, there are a few different cars that share a similar hitbox, including the Artemis, Centio, and Sentinel.
+Unfortunately for players, the ‘16 Batmobile is no longer available for purchase.
+So unless you have an account that already bought that pack, you can’t get this car normally and must wait until Psyonix reintroduces it in the Item shop, such as during the 2021 Haunted Hallows event.
+Luckily, there are a few different cars that share a similar hitbox, including the Artemis, Centio, Mantis, and Sentinel.
 You can achieve similar results using any of these plank type cars if you don’t have the ‘16 Batmobile.

 After the Octane, the Dominus is the most popular car pick at high levels of the game.
 It shares many of the advantages of the Batmobile plank type cars in the air, but it handles corners better than the plank hitbox cars.
 For some players, the Dominus offers the best of both worlds between the plank hitbox and the Octane hitbox, handling in the air like a plank car and handling the ball of the ground like an Octane.

 There are over 20 cars in Rocket League that use the Dominus hitbox.
 Those cars include the ‘89 Batmobile, the Dominus GT, the DeLorean, and the Aftershock.
 But the classic Dominus remains the model that most closely matches the actual hitbox you’re working with, so it’s still the most popular version of the vehicle.